 b.
-Workshops
+Workshops One week - evenings

 The workshops shall enable the deepening of topics, discussions and working groups for the implementation of the theoretical approaches to specific cases, as well as the analysis and the exchange of ideas and experiences.
 It is necessary to read the indicated materials to better participate.